Copyright © 2010 jsd

 See also item 22.

 First of all, that is wrong because the rest energy mc2 is not even numerically equal to the total energy; it is just one contribution to the total energy, as we can see from the more-detailed expression E2 − p2c2 = m2c4.
 We see that E=mc2 only when the momentum p is zero, i.e. only in the rest frame of the particle.
 By way of counterexample, for a photon m=0 and E=pc.
 The photon is never at rest so it never has E=mc2.

 Secondly, at the philosophical level, even if/when two things are numerically equal, that does not necessarily mean they are «the same thing».

 That’s untrue several times over.

 As a matter of principle: If you want to talk about some model system in which your idealized aircraft flies along a geodesic, that would be OK in moral terms (although of dubious relevance and practicality).
 However, you have to say what you are doing and not pretend you are doing something else.
 It is highly improper to pass off models and idealizations as if they were observations about the real world.

-This does not count as misconduct, because it is clearly labeled as a simplified analogy ... but still, much better analogies are available.
+This does not count as misconduct, because it is clearly labeled as a simplified analogy ... but still, it’s wrong physics and bad pedagogy.
+Better analogies are available, analogies that are simultaneously simpler and far more apt.
 It turns out that gravitation causes spacetime to be strongly curved in the time direction, and this must be taken into account.
 Also, the marble does not roll along a geodesic.
-Much better ways of constructing model geodesics are available.
-See reference 9.
+Methods for constructing simple, highly informative geodesics are available; see reference 9.